Mar3yZhang/MarsyCantStopCoding/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my final project.
+- -> CS207-pipeline-cpu
+- -> CS307-Spring-Vue-Database-project2
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning sql,algorithm and computer organization.
 - _C++ primer plus_
 - _CSAPP_
 - _Computer Organization And Design_
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: 12010123@mail.sustech.edu.cn
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I'm 20 years old!
 -->

 ![](https://github-readme-stats.vercel.app/api?username=MarsyCantStopCoding)